smasala/responsive-images-js/README.md

 Contribution
 ------------

 Feel free to contribute to this project and send me any pull request.
-Perhaps performance improvements or even a version that doesn't require jQuery!
+Perhaps performance improvements, debate defaults screen sizes or even port a version that doesn't require jQuery!

 [Here]:http://smasala.github.io/responsive-images-js/demo.html